jharwell/fordyca/README.md

 3. cd to the ROOT of the fordyca repo, and run the experiment:

-        argos3 -c exp/single-source.argos
+        argos3 -c exp/testing.argos

    This should pop up a nice GUI from which you can start the experiment.
+If it doesn't, verify that the `<visualization>` subtree of the file is not commented out (that happens during development and I sometimes forget to change it back before committing).

 # Running on MSI